XeroAPI/xero-ruby/docs/payroll_nz/PayrollNzApi.md

 xero_tenant_id = 'xero_tenant_id_example' # String | Xero identifier for Tenant
-pay_run_id = '38400000-8cf0-11bd-b23e-10b96e4ef00d' # String | PayrunID which specifies the containing payrun of payslips to retrieve.
+pay_run_id = 'pay_run_id_example' # String | PayrunID which specifies the containing payrun of payslips to retrieve.
 By default, the API does not group payslips by payrun. opts = {
   page: 56 # Integer | Page number which specifies the set of records to retrieve.
 By default the number of the records per set is 100.
 }